 Independent news is critical to political, social and economic development.
-Yet more than 85% of the world – almost 7 billion people – live in countries without a free press, unable to trust the news they read, hear or see.
+Yet more than 85% of the world – approximately 7 billion people – live in countries without a free press, unable to trust the news they read, hear or see.

 Independent media provide the news and information that people need to have a say in how their cities, regions and countries are run.
 They:

-- expose corruption
+- expose corruption;

-- hold authorities to account, and
+- hold authorities to account; and

-- provide a platform for debate
+- provide a platform for debate.

-Studies show that independent media lead to better governance, and that reliable, timely information is important in making good economic decisions.
+Studies show that independent media lead to better governance and that reliable, timely information is important in making good economic decisions.
 But because of their role as a watchdog of the powerful, in many societies critical media are at constant risk of harassment, persecution and closure.